attakei/workspace-configs/README.md

 ## Why do you manage as shared configuration repository?

-It is to run same commands and workflors each my repositories.
+It is to run same commands and workflows each my repositories.